What is a Care Plan In a Care Home? Why They're Important

 A needs assessment will look at your unique care requirements and the level of support you need, as well as the type of care that would best suit you.

-This will then be written up, which can take a couple of weeks.
+Creating a care plan can take a couple of weeks.
 You should have a say in what goes into your it, so don’t be afraid to voice personal wishes for your own care, no matter how big or small.

 What support should be included in a care plan?